philipturner/molecular-renderer/Documentation/HDL.md

 Adds a plane to the stack.
 The plane will be combined with other planes, and used for selecting/deleting atoms.

 A `Plane` divides the `Bounds` into two sections.
 The "one" volume is the side the normal vector points toward.
 The "zero" volume is the side the normal points away from.
-The "one" volume contains the atoms deleted during a `Cut()`.
-When planes combine into a `Concave`, only the crystal unit cells common to every plane's "one" volume are deleted.
+The "one" volume contains the atoms modified during a `Replace`.
+When planes combine into a `Concave`, only the crystal unit cells common to every plane's "one" volume are modifiable.

 ```swift
 Ridge(SIMD3<Float>) { SIMD3<Float> }